PreetamGKatakali/100Days-Of-Coding/Day91/README.md

-# Day90🧑‍💻
+# Day91🧑‍💻
 ## Topics going to cover:
 ### DSA
+- Write a program to print the pascal triangle of the given row.
 - Write a program to print the pascal triangle.
-- Write a program to get the element from the pascal triangle.

 ## Installing the Java and Node
 Follow Links :